vigneshamsel/todoapp-frontend/README.md

 ## 1. Introduction
-This document provides a comprehensive overview of our Todo application, which is built using Angular for the frontend, Spring Boot for the backend, and deployed on AWS using CI/CD practices.
+This provides a comprehensive overview of our Todo application, which is built using Angular for the frontend, Spring Boot for the backend, and deployed on AWS using CI/CD practices.

 # Todo App